A refined Bloch group and the third homology of SL_2 of a field: Abstract

 \section{Abstract}

-We use the properties of the refined Bloch group to prove that $H_3$ of $\mathrm{SL}_2$ of a global field is never finitely-generated, and to calculate $H_3$ of $\mathrm{SL}_2$ of local fields with odd residue characteristic up to some $2$-torsion.
-We also give lower bounds for the $3$-rank of the homology groups $\ho{3}{\spl{2}{\mathcal{O}_S}}{\Z}$.
+We use the properties of the refined Bloch group to study the structure of $\ho{3}{\spl{2}{F}}{\Z}$ for a field $F$.
+We compute this group up to $2$-torsion when $F$ is a local field with finite residue field of odd order, and we show that for any global field $F$ it is not finitely-generated.